odashi/nmtkit/doc/training.md

     Le vif renard brun saute par-dessus le chien paresseux.
     Franchement, ma chère, c'est le cadet de mes soucis.

-could be assumed as the parallel corpus.
+could be assumed as a parallel corpus.

 In addition, we usually need the **tokenization** preprocessing to separate words and some additional symbols, such as comma (,), period (.), according to